 Head over to the Willis Tower — the tallest building in the Western Hemisphere — and step onto The Ledge, a glass box that extends 4.3 feet from the Skydeck and stands 1,353 feet in the air.
 Surprisingly, you’re too thrilled with the views and the uniqueness of the experience (you’re virtually floating on air) to get any bouts of vertigo.
 Here in Chicago, however, we don’t do things by halves.
 Which is why your next stop is the 94th floor observatory at 875 N. Michigan (formerly the John Hancock Building) on the Magnificent Mile, where you’re literally tilted over the city in an enclosed moving platform 1000 ft. up.
 If that doesn’t say outside-the-box, I don’t know what does.

-At The Matchbox and The Silver Palm (770 N Milwaukee), you get a double whammy of out of the ordinary.
-Vogue explains that, “An eclectic mix of characters frequent this off-beat and very narrow, hip bar.”
+As Vogue explains, “An eclectic mix of characters frequent this off-beat and very narrow, hip bar.”
 Which is, in fact, pretty accurate.
-At only 460 sf, The Matchbox has stood at the corner of Ogden, Milwaukee and Chicago Avenues for more than 75 years.
-Today, it’s a pleasure palace of “curious spirits, quirky cocktails and an array of cigars and cigarettes,” with a loyal crew of regulars.
-It’s also a prime hitching post for The Silver Palm, a 1947 Budd dining car purchased from the Monad Railway Equipment Company in La Mirada, California.
-It actually took 36 months for the car to make its way from the West Coast to Chicago, ultimately becoming home to The Silver Palm restaurant, dishing out elevated bar grub.
+At only 460 sf, The Matchbox (770 N Milwaukee), has stood at the corner of Ogden, Milwaukee and Chicago Avenues for more than 75 years.
+Today, it’s a pleasure palace of “curious spirits, quirky cocktails and an array of cigars and cigarettes” with a loyal crew of regulars that you're sure to meet, given the fact that you have to literally squeeze past them to maneuver in and out of the establishment.

 Architectural Artifacts is where salvage meets chic, and then teaches chic a thing or two about cultural history.
 This isn’t at all your typical antiques shop, filled with dusty knickknacks and gaudy Victorian sofas that warrant a visit to the chiropractor after 2 minutes in a seated position.
 Rather, this is a place of history, artistry and adventure.